AP source: Cards get WR Hopkins from Texans for RB Johnson

 The 27-year-old Hopkins gives the Cardinals a premier receiver to add to a promising core on offense, which includes second-year quarterback Kyler Murray, receivers Christian Kirk and Larry Fitzgerald, and potentially running back Kenyan Drake, to whom Arizona gave the transition tag earlier Monday.

 Hopkins’ reaction to the trade on social media appeared positive.
-Several Cardinals players also shared their approval: Murray responded with a ” LET’S GET RIGHT! (at)DeAndreHopkins ” while Kirk added ” 10 + 11 + 13 (equals) SCARY SIGHT.
+Several Cardinals players also shared their approval: Murray responded with a “ LET’S GET RIGHT! @DeAndreHopkins ” while Kirk added “ 10 + 11 + 13 = SCARY SIGHT.
 Welcome to the squad bro let’s eat! ”

 The Cardinals finished with a 5-10-1 record last season under first-year coach Kliff Kingsbury, who is known for his innovative offense.
 Murray was the No. 1 overall draft pick and had an encouraging rookie season, finishing with 3,722 yards passing and 20 touchdowns.
 But the Cardinals occasionally struggled to stretch the field for big plays in the passing game.
 Hopkins’ arrival should help.